ikiranis/proxy/README.md

 - `unban`: Remove an IP from the ban list and clear all tracking data
 - `status`: Get current security status
 - `check`: Check the ban status and auto-ban criteria for a specific IP
-- `trust`: Add an IP to the trusted list (will never be auto-banned)
-- `untrust`: Remove an IP from the trusted list
-- `trusted`: List all currently trusted IPs

 #### Security Status (Authentication Required)
 ```